-Get form TC-40E, Renewable Residential and Commercial Energy Systems Tax Credits, from the Governor's Office of Energy Development with their certification stamp, verifying the credit is approved and showing the amount of the approved credit.
+Get form TC-40E, Renewable Residential and Commercial Energy Systems Tax Credits, from the Governor's Office of Energy Development with their certification stamp showing the amount of the credit.
 Do not send form TC-40E with your return.
-Keep the form and all related documents with your records.
+Keep the form and all related documents with your records to provide the Tax Commission upon request.

-Governor's Office of Energy Development (OED) PO Box 144845 Salt Lake City, UT 84114 801-538-8662 energy.utah.gov/renewabletaxcredit
+Governor's Office of Energy Development (OED) PO Box 144845 Salt Lake City, UT 84114 801-538-8732 or 801-538-8682 energy.utah.gov/renewabletaxcredit